AndreyKunev/task-prioritization-api/README.md

 - **Sorting:** Implements merge sort to sort tasks by priority or due date.
 - **Testing:** Uses `jest` and `supertest` for tests.
 - **In-memory Database for Testing:** Uses `mongodb-memory-server` for efficient testing.
+- **Openai for sentiment analysis:** Uses openai's API to add sentiment analysis to task descriptions.

 ## Setup Instructions